AnasBinAzim/MAYERD0A_ROBOTICS/README.md

 ## 🚗 Mobility Management

-This section covers the mobility features of our robot, including drive mechanisms, steering, and any additional mobility-specific hardware.
-By integrating components like differential drives or custom mounts, we ensure the robot can move accurately and reliably across different surfaces.

 The mobility system of our robot has been meticulously designed to ensure smooth, efficient, and reliable movement, addressing both power distribution and maneuverability.

 ### Front Axle Articulation